AnandTenneti/SampleProject/README.md

 <h1>UI Test Automation Playground</h1>
 <h2>Introduction</h2>

+**
+In the reference site  <a href="http://uitestingplayground.com/">UI Test Automation Playground</a>, different scenarios are provided for automation.

+Designed and implemented an automation framework covering the scenarios using WebDriver and Java **

 Using this reference site  <a href="http://uitestingplayground.com/">UI Test Automation Playground</a>, designed and implemented an UI automation framework using WebDriver and Java for the different UI elements provided in different scenarios
 In this reference site <a href="http://uitestingplayground.com/">UI Test Automation